-- Explore converting hi-rise towers into mixedincome, mixed-use housing as part of a vibrant market-rate redevelopment plan for the South Waterfront District - Explore and possibly dispose 2- and 3-unit buildings to owner occupants. - Dispose of multi-unit buildings to non-profits or private landlords. - Use profit and ACC operating subsidy to develop new units.
+- Explore converting hi-rise towers into mixedincome, mixed-use housing as part of a vibrant market-rate redevelopment plan for the South Waterfront District - Explore and possibly dispose of 2- and 3-unit buildings to owner occupants. - Dispose of multi-unit historic low rise buildings to non-profits or private landlords. - Use profit and ACC operating subsidy to develop new units.